Commercial Vehicle or Trailer (CVT) Permit Policy

 Access to the HWRCs in commercial vehicles or trailers will not be permitted unless residents have the necessary CVT Permit from the Council, access will not be granted on applications only.

 Applications are to be made per household and can include one commercial vehicle or trailer per domestic address.

 Residents will be provided with one CVT permit allowing a maximum twelve visits to a HWRC per household per annum.

 Residents can only apply for one CVT Permit (12 visits) per 12 month period, additional permits can only be requested once the twelve visits have been used.

-The CVT Permit will be registration specific, only the registration stated on the documentation will be allowed access to the HWRCs.
+CVT Permits are registration specific, only the registration stated on the permit will be allowed access to the HWRCs.

-Applications for permits for trailers will need to be accompanied by the V5 of the authorised vehicle (see section 3.1) that will be towing the trailer.
+Applications for permits for trailers will need to be accompanied by the V5 for the authorised vehicle (see Section 3.1) that will be towing the trailer.

 CVT Permits must be presented to site staff every time a commercial vehicle or trailer is used to visit a HWRC.
 If a resident visits the site more than once in one day, each visit will be counted separately.